Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Troubleshooting

-If you encounter issues during installation or operation, please refer to the [Troubleshooting Guide](TROUBLESHOOTING.md) for common problems and solutions.

-For issues not covered in the troubleshooting guide, please create a new issue on GitHub with detailed information about your problem.
+Please feel free to submit comments, bug reports and issues.
+If you would like to submit a pull request, please create a new issue first and describe the changes you would like to make.